proteus-h2020/proteus-producer/README.md

 # proteus-producer
 [![Build Status](https://travis-ci.org/proteus-h2020/proteus-producer.svg?branch=fix-remove-unused-consumer-module)](https://travis-ci.org/proteus-h2020/proteus-producer)

 A Kafka Producer that is in charge of producing all the PROTEUS data in order to be consumed by different actors.
-This is intended to simulate the industry-based scenarion of AMII (coils generation).
+This is intended to simulate the current industry-based scenario of AMII (sequential generation of multiple coils).
 To achieve this, the producer uses three different topics:

 * **proteus-realtime** manages all the time-series data with 1 dimension (position x) and 2 Dimension (position x and position y), produced and available in real time (streaming) during the coil production.
 * **proteus-hsm** manages all HSM data, produced as aggregated information at the end of the process and available only once the coil production has finalised.
 * **proteus-flatness**: manages the flatness data variables, produced as measures of the flatness of the resulting coil, and available only after a certain delay after the coil production has finalised.

 ## Getting started

+### Installing software dependencies
+(see requirements section)

+### Moving files to HDFS
 An important requirement before running the producer is to have the heterogeneous PROTEUS data (provided by e-mail to all the project partners) in an HDFS cluster (single-node deployments are also valid).

 Use the following command to move your data (**PROTEUS_HETEROGENEOUS_FILE.csv**) to your HDFS: